 Anything you create for inside you can also create for outside!
 Specific outdoor projects might include:

-- house numbers or names
+- house numbers or name plates

 - decorated planters or flower pots